Set up by: Company-level admin

 - If an end-user is a member of team workspaces outside the Enterprise umbrella they are still required to log in via SSO as soon as the feature is enabled.
 However, they will be able to access other teams and accounts.
 If you wish to also prevent your end-users from doing that, check out the Domain Control feature.

 - The end-users are not allowed to change their passwords or edit their names, last names or profile pictures in Miro.
 The data are instead automatically attributed by your identity provider upon successful login.
+Please note that it is not currently possible to change the Miro profile pictures on the identity provider's side.

 NB: The email address change needs to first be made on the Miro side (please reach out to our support team for assistance) and then on the identity provider side before an end-user tries to use their new credentials to log into Miro.
 Our system recognizes the user by their email address - if the system is not notified about the change prior to the next login, the person will be recognized as a new user and will have a new profile registered instead of being logged into their existing profile.